useflyyer/flyyer-docs/docs/getting-started.md

 ![cat on a rocket](/img/launch.svg)

-Continue reading this documentation to understand more about Flayyer and what other amazing features we support.
+Continue reading this documentation to understand more about Flyyer and what other amazing features we support.